-Why Top Independent Clinics Are Choosing a Public Market Partnership Over Traditional Private Equity.
-INVO Fertility (NASDAQ: IVF) Is Proving a New Model That Could Reshape the Entire Industry.
+Independent Clinics can now Choose a Public Market Partnership Over Traditional Private Equity.
+INVO Fertility (NASDAQ: IVF) Is Proving a New Model That Could Reshape the Industry.

 Get The Full Investor PresentationTwo massive forces are colliding in the American healthcare market right now, and almost no one is talking about how they interact.